Boro23-wq/boro-v5/posts/nest-js.md

 Once you scaffold a new NestJS project using its CLI, it gives you a few boilerplate files to start with.
 These are the core files that you would normally work with.
 The directory structure would look something like this:

 ```
-src
+├── src
- | -  app.controller.spec.ts
+│   ├── app.controller.spec.ts
- | -  app.controller.ts
+│   ├── app.controller.ts
- | -  app.module.ts
+│   ├── app.module.ts
- | -  app.service.ts
+│   ├── app.service.ts
- | -  main.ts
+│   ├── main.ts
 ```

-`app.controller.ts` : Controller file that will contain all the application routes. <br/>
+- `app.controller.ts` : Controller file that will contain all the application routes. <br/>
-`app.controller.spec.ts` : This file would help writing out unit tests for the controllers. <br/>
+- `app.controller.spec.ts` : This file would help writing out unit tests for the controllers. <br/>
-`app.module.ts` : The module file essentially bundles all the controllers and providers of your application together. <br/>
+- `app.module.ts` : The module file essentially bundles all the controllers and providers of your application together. <br/>
-`app.service.ts` : The service will include methods that will perform a certain operation.
+- `app.service.ts` : The service will include methods that will perform a certain operation.
 For example: Registering a new user. <br/>
-`main.ts` : The entry file of the application will take in your module bundle and create an app instance using the NestFactory provided by Nest. <br/>
+- `main.ts` : The entry file of the application will take in your module bundle and create an app instance using the NestFactory provided by Nest. <br/>

 Right away you know that there's a certain structure laid out that you need to follow.
 And that is what helps developers write clean, scalable, and maintainable code.